thejandroman/vagrant-openvpn/README.md

 # Introduction

+This project is meant to quickly spin up an optimally configured OpenVPN server with downloadable, sane client configs.
+It performs the following functions:

-This vagrantfile spins up an Ubuntu 14.04 x86 droplet in DigitalOcean's cloud.
-It then configures the droplet using ssh provisioners to serve as an OpenVPN server.
-Finally it creates an ovpn client config file for easy importing into an OpenVPN client.
+1. This vagrantfile spins up an Ubuntu 16.04 x86 droplet in DigitalOcean's cloud.
+1. It then configures the droplet using ssh provisioners to serve as an OpenVPN server.
+1. Finally it creates an ovpn client config file for easy importing into an OpenVPN client.

 # Prerequisites